shopware/docs/guides/plugins/plugins/storefront/customize-templates.md

 ## Getting started

 In this guide you will see a very short example on how you can extend a storefront block.
-For simplicities' sake, only the logo is replaced with a "Hello world!" text.
+For simplicity's sake, only the logo is replaced with a 'Hello world!' text.

 ### Setting up your view directory